-- 1. STOP!
-Read the safety information above. - Make sure equipment shutoff valve is fully open - 3.
+- STOP!
+Read the safety information on page 17. - 2.
+Make sure equipment shutoff valve is fully open. - 3.
 Push in control knob slightly and turn clockwise to the OFF position. - 4.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas around heater and near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information above.
+Follow "B" in the safety information, page 17.
 If you do not smell gas, go to the next step. - Push in control knob slightly and turn counterclockwise to the PILOT position.
 Press in control knob for five (5) seconds.

 Note: The first time that the heater is operated after connecting the gas supply, the control knob should be pressed for about thirty (30) seconds.
 This will allow air to bleed from the gas system.
-If pilot does not stay lit, refer to Troubleshooting, pages 28 though 31.
+If pilot does not stay lit, refer to Troubleshooting, pages 25 though 29.
 Also contact a qualified service technician or gas supplier for repairs.
-Until repairs are made, light pilot with match.
+Until repairs are made, light pilot with match